Curriculum and Instruction

-Dr. Jorgensen has reviewed articles for Theory and Research in Social Education (TRSE), the Society for the Study of Curriculum History (SSCH), and proposals for the College and University Faculty Assembly (CUFA), the National Council for Social Studies (NCSS) as well as the American Education Research Association (AERA).
+Dr. Jorgensen has reviewed articles for the Organization of Educational Historians (OEH), Theory and Research in Social Education (TRSE), the Society for the Study of Curriculum History (SSCH), Curriculum and Teaching Dialogue (CTD) and proposals for the College and University Faculty Assembly (CUFA), the National Council for Social Studies (NCSS) as well as the American Education Research Association (AERA).
+Also, he is a consulting editor for The Social Studies.
 He is associated with the National Council for Social Studies (NCSS) and serves on the steering committee for its Issues Centered Community SIG.
-In addition, Dr. Jorgensen is a member of the American Education Research Association (AERA), the John Dewey Society, and recently served as the Communication Director for the Dewey Studies SIG of AERA.
-He also serves as President-elect for the Executive Council for the Illinois Association of Teacher Educators as well as the steering committee for the Rouge Forum.
-Current research interests include issues-centered education, John Dewey's potential influence in 21st century education, social justice education, technology for educators, as well as the social, philosophical and historical foundations of education.
+In addition, Dr. Jorgensen is a member of the American Education Research Association (AERA), the John Dewey Society, the Society of Professors of Education, the Organization of Educational Historians, and recently served as the Communication Director for the Dewey Studies SIG of AERA.
+He is currently serving as President for the Society for the Study of Curriculum History, as Executive Secretary for the Organization of Educational Historians, and as President for the Executive Council for the Illinois Association of Teacher Educators.
+Current research interests are primarily concerned with issues resonating in the fields of democratic education, issues-centered education, social justice education, educational leadership, and John Dewey's potential influence in 21st century education.